MiDev7/Uno-Card-Detection-Model/README.md

 # How to use the gui?
-> make sure to follow these stpes
+> Make sure to follow these steps

 #### Step 1:
     Run the gui.py file and enlarge screen